alexirpan/alexirpan.github.io/_posts/2015-09-04-the-other-two-envelope-problem.markdown

 date:   2015-09-04  18:00:00
 ---

-There are two two envelope problems.

-The first is well known, and has
+There are at least 2 two envelope problems.
+The first I know of is considerably more famous; it has
 [its own Wikipedia page](https://en.wikipedia.org/wiki/Two_envelopes_problem).
-That problem is interesting, but this is about the other two envelope problem.
+If you haven't seen it before, it's worth reading, but this is about the other two envelope problem.

-(BAD WORDING, FIX).
-Here is the setup:
+Here is the formulation.

-> There are two envelopes, one with A and one with B dollars, $$A \neq B$$.
+> There are two envelopes, one with $$A$$ and one with $$B$$ dollars, $$A \neq B$$.
-> A and B are
+> $$A$$ and $$B$$ are
 > unknown distinct positive integers.
 You are randomly given an envelope.
 > You are allowed to look inside, then must choose whether to switch envelopes
 > or not.
 >
-> Give a strategy where you walk away with the larger envelope more than
+> Does there exists a switching strategy that ends with the larger envelope more than
-> half the time.
+> half the time?
->
-> Harder variation: do the same, except A and B are arbitrary positive real numbers.

-At first glance, it should be very strange to see how you can guarantee getting the larger envelope more than half the time.
+At first glance, the answer should be no.
 Although we know the contents
-of one envelope, we have no information on how much the other envelope might have.
+of one envelope, we have no information on how much the other envelope might have, so how can any decision we make be meaningful?
-So, it is not clear how we can make a meaningful decision at all.
-The only information we have to inform our decision is the money in the current envelope.
-As it turns out, that small amount of information is enough to make a better decision, even when the other envelope's contents are a complete mystery.
+As it turns out, the small amount of information we have (the amount in the current envelope) is enough to make a better decision, even when the alternative is unkown.

 The Power of Randomness
 --------------------------